 Singleton failover is a cluster-based service.
-The high availability manager must be enabled on all members of a cluster if one or more instances of the default messaging provider are configured to run in the cluster.
-The default messaging provider is the messaging engine that is provided with the product.
+The high availability manager must be enabled on all members of a cluster if:

+- The cluster is configured to use the high availability manager to manage the recovery of transaction logs.
+See the Troubleshooting and support PDF for more information about the recovery of transaction logs. - One or more instances of the default messaging provider are configured to run in the cluster.
+The default messaging provider that is provided with the product is also referred to as the service integration bus.